spencertipping/ni/doc/ni_by_example_4.md

 1485072313
 ```

-**IMPORTANT NOTE**: `tpe` does not work correctly on Mac as of 2017-01-23,
-due to an implementation issue with `POSIX::mktime`.
-This will result in your code giving the local time rather than GMT; use
-`Cubuntu[...]` for the expected behavior.

 #### `tep`: time epoch to parts

 `tep($epoch_time)`: returns the year, month, day, hour, minute, and second in human-readable format from the epoch time.